-7.8 Other Information on the Security of Investments: The Council understands that credit ratings are good, but not perfect, predictors of investment default.
-Full regard will therefore be given to other available information on the credit quality of the organisations, in which it invests, including credit default swap prices, financial statements, information on potential government support and reports in the quality financial press.
-No investments will be made with an organisation if there are substantive doubts about its credit quality, even though it may meet the credit rating criteria.

-- 7.9 When deteriorating financial market conditions affect the creditworthiness of all organisations, as happened in 2008 and 2011, this is not generally reflected in credit ratings, but can be seen in other market measures.
+- 7.7 Other Information on the Security of Investments: The Council recognise that credit ratings should not be the sole determinant of the quality of an institution.
+Full regard will therefore be given to other available information on the credit quality of the organisations, in which it invests, including credit default swap prices and a variety of other market information which may affect the credit of institutions.
+This is integrated into the credit methodology provided by the advisors, TradeRisks.
+No investments will be made with an organisation if there are substantive doubts about its credit quality, even though it may meet the credit rating criteria. - 7.8 When deteriorating financial market conditions affect the creditworthiness of all organisations, as happened in 2008 and 2011, this is not generally reflected in credit ratings, but can be seen in other market measures.
 In these circumstances, the Authority will restrict its investments to those organisations of higher credit quality and reduce the maximum duration of its investments to maintain the required level of security.
 The extent of these restrictions will be in line with prevailing financial market conditions.
 If these restrictions mean that insufficient commercial organisations of high credit quality are available to invest the Authority's cash balances, then the surplus will be deposited with the UK Government, via the Debt Management Office or invested in government treasury bills for example, or with other local authorities.
-This will cause a reduction in the level of investment income earned, but will protect the principal sum invested. - 7.10 Any future investments made will also follow the legislative and regulatory framework for treasury management activities which requires investments to be categorised as "Specified" or "Non-Specified". - 7.11 Specified Investments The CLG Guidance defines specified investments as those: - denominated in pound sterling, - due to be repaid within 12 months of arrangement, - not defined as capital expenditure by legislation, and - invested with one of: - the UK Government, - a UK local authority, parish council or community council, or - a body or investment scheme of "high credit quality".
+This will cause a reduction in the level of investment income earned, but will protect the principal sum invested. - 7.9 Any future investments made will also follow the legislative and regulatory framework for treasury management activities which requires investments to be categorised as "Specified" or "Non-Specified". - 7.10 Specified Investments The CLG Guidance defines specified investments as those: - denominated in pound sterling, - due to be repaid within 12 months of arrangement, - not defined as capital expenditure by legislation, and - invested with one of: - the UK Government, - a UK local authority, parish council or community council, or - a body or investment scheme of "high credit quality".